 If you are the only person covered on your policy, higher amounts should always be selected.
 By raising your portion of the office visit expense from $15 to $30, you'll easily save $100 to $150 per year.
 And certainly, you're not going to have 7-10 visits per year (on average).
 If a $50 option is available and you rarely utilize this portion of the policy...take the option!

-Important caveat: I have been referring to personal individual and family health insurance plans because they tend to be very flexible.
+Important caveat: Personal individual and family health insurance plans tend to be very flexible.
 You own them and you can make changes, subject to the approval of the insurer.
-If you are presently covered under a group plan, you may not have the luxury of being able to make changes to your coverage.
+If you are presently covered under a group plan provided by your employer, you may not have the luxury of being able to make changes to your coverage.
 Although there may be several choices of plans (HSA, PPO comprehensive, and HMO comprehensive), generally, you won't have many of the customized features provided by private coverage.